icerpc/icerpc-docs/pages/docs/slice/basics/slice-components.md

 name and encoding regardless of the programming language (or languages) you use to make RPC calls and to implement the business logic of these RPCs.

-Then, for each programming language that IceRPC supports (currently C#, but soon Rust, Python and more), Slice provides:
+Then, for each programming language that IceRPC supports (currently C#, and soon Rust, Python and more), Slice provides:

 - a Slice language mapping\
 A language mapping (or binding) is a set of rules that specifies how Slice language constructs are represented in that